radareorg/radare2-book/basic_commands/dietline.md

 # Autocompletion

 In the every shell and radare2 command autocompletion is supported.
 There are multiple modes of it - files, flags, and SDB keys/namespaces.
+To provide the easy way to select possible completion options the scrollable popup widget is available.
+It can be enabled with `scr.prompt.popup`, just set it to the `1`.

 # Emacs (default) mode